This month, we will sell our house and move into another, smaller house.

 I choose this grind over the other.

-I would rather be rejected by a magazine than passed over for a promotion.
+I would rather be rejected by a magazine than struggling toward a promotion.

 I would rather live in a quaint house than a grand one if I can live my own days by my own terms.